DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

 <p><b>Functional MRI</b><br>
 QC performed for processed resting-state fMRI (rs-fMRI) data, derived from XCP-D outputs, is performed on both <a href="https://docs.hbcdstudy.org/latest/datacuration/phenotypes/">tabulated</a> and file-based data.
 Analyses leverage R-based scripts and BrainSwipes QC outputs.</p>
 <p><strong><i>Tabulated Data</i></strong><br>
 We analyzed ALFF and ReHo measures from the Gordon cortical parcellation and Freesurfer subcortical segmentation, covering a total of 352 ROIs.
 BrainSwipes visual QC was used to assess the proportion of rs-fMRI data meeting quality thresholds and to evaluate its impact on distributional characteristics.
 The QC metric exhibited a linear trend, supporting its interpretation as a continuous measure.
-Examining effects of data quality, we find that data quality effects are most minimized when the %pass for BrainSwipes QC exceeds 70%.</p>
+Examining effects of data quality, we find that data quality effects are most minimized when the pass rate for BrainSwipes QC exceeds 70%.</p>
 <p><strong><i>File-Based Imaging Data</i></strong><br>
 We also analyzed mean ROI-to-ROI functional connectivity maps from the same parcellations (Gordon cortical and Freesurfer subcortical, 352 ROIs).
 As with tabulated data, BrainSwipes QC outputs were used to assess data quality and its influence on connectivity estimates.
 A similar linear relationship was observed, and QC effects were minimized when only data with at least a 70% pass rate were included.</p>
 <p><b>Diffusion MRI</b><br>